Top Iraqi Restaurants in Tehran

 The first is way downtown in the Iraqi émigré suburb of Dowlat Abad to the east of the bottom end of Imam Ali Motorway.
 The owner of this establishment is from the neighboring country and offers takeaway and sit-in food which you would find in Baghdad or Najaf.

 If you’re interested in the types of food on offer, it is mostly shawarma and beef and lamb kebabs, served up in a street food style and costing very little compared with restaurants uptown.

 The area has seen an influx of Iraqis over recent years, with stores in the vicinity selling products you would find in Iraq, including their types of bread and canned food, according to our people who went down there recently to try out the meals on offer.

 Interestingly, local media recently covered the area for the previous Iraqi presidential election with posters from several contenders of that country’s vote proudly displayed on streets in the area.

-Lebanon Nights, Yasmin Sham and Najaf e Ashraf
+Lebanon Nights, Yasmin Sham & Najaf e Ashraf

-Also, around there area, there are several Arab food restaurants including Yasmin Sham, Lebanon Nights, Najaf e Ashraf as well as dozens of cheap eateries offering baklava and falafels, all owned by Arabs who now call Tehran their home.
+Also, around the area, there are several Arab food restaurants including Yasmin Sham, Lebanon Nights, and Najaf e Ashraf as well as dozens of cheap eateries offering baklava and falafels, all owned by Arabs who now call Tehran their home.